Nicola Sutton, Chief Executive | English Language Partners New Zealand

 ‘Necessity is the mother of invention’, said Plato and we have found this to be true.

-Our work is teaching English to adults and until 25 March this work was done in face-to-face classes.
+Our work is teaching English to adults, and until 25 March 2020, this was done in face-to-face classes.
 All across New Zealand, learners gathered with the purpose of improving their language skills so they could participate more effectively in daily life and settle well in New Zealand.

 What made this a success?
 The teachers.